isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-05-02-post-Be Inspired By Sports Photography.md

 6. "It allows me to capture the indomitable human spirit as they aim for triumph, but more importantly, it gives me a chance to be able to share it with others in the hope that they in turn would be similarly inspired," added Mr Heng.

+---

-Annex 1 - List of SSC SRCs and NLB's Public Libraries where the Inspiring Sporting Singapore Photography Exhibition will be held in Phase 1
+**Annex 1 - List of SSC SRCs and NLB's Public Libraries where the Inspiring Sporting Singapore Photography Exhibition will be held in Phase 1**<br>

 | SRCs | NLB Public Libraries |
 | --- | --- |